- Rent a place

 - Fully equipped kitchen

-- Upstairs loft inside lodge can sleep seven persons
+- Upstairs loft inside lodge can sleep six persons

 - Restroom facilities with showers